 - Can people use medical marijuana cards from other states in Nevada?

 Yes.
 Patients who have a medical cannabis card from any other state can purchase cannabis from Nevada dispensaries as a medical patient.
 Advantages include reduced sales tax and faster service since medical patients are given preference at the front of the line.

-Medical patients can buy up to 2.5 ounces of cannabis every two weeks.
-Recreational consumers can possess up to one ounce of flower or up to 1/8 ounce of concentrate.
+Medical and Recreational consumers can possess up to one ounce of flower or up to 1/8 ounce of concentrate a day.